 Also Read: NDA vs. Confidentiality Agreement: Which One to Choose?

-A well-drafted NDA (Non Disclosure Agreement) will protect sensitive information shared between parties and establish a confidential relationship.
-While NDAs can vary based on purpose and context, there are several key provisions that form the foundation.
+While NDAs vary based on purpose and context, several key provisions form a contract’s foundation.

-First, the NDA should clearly identify the parties involved which are the information provider and the recipient.
+First, the NDA should clearly identify the parties involved, i.e., who’s the information provider and the recipient.
 It must also specify the confidential information and how it should be handled, along with any exceptions, such as information disclosed in court proceedings or investigations.
-There is also an essential term provision that defines how long the agreement remains in effect.
+There is also an essential term provision that defines how long the agreement will remain in effect.

-Another important element is the return of confidential information, which ensures that, upon completion or termination of the agreement, the recipient will delete or return all confidential materials.
+Another important element is the return of confidential information.
+This clause ensures that, upon completion or termination of the agreement, the recipient will delete or return all confidential materials.

 Additionally, the NDA should detail the governing law and jurisdiction, clarifying which legal standards apply in case of any dispute.
-This can include dispute resolution mechanisms that will simplify addressing conflicts.
+This can include dispute resolution mechanisms to simplify conflict resolution.
+It’s also vital to outline each party's obligations, penalties for breach, and the right to seek an injunction to prevent any unauthorized disclosures.

 “The absence of contract templates leads to non-standardization and makes contracts prone to errors.
 The legal team, therefore, is required to delve deep into contracts and proofread all clauses with a fine-tooth comb to identify and rectify the simplest of human errors.”